To view the 2015 Benefits of Affiliation brochure in a PDF format, click here.

-- One of the League’s top priorities is to work continuously with Indiana’s Congressional delegation and state legislators to promote and protect credit union interests in Washington and at the Statehouse.
-Issues emphasized in Congress include protecting credit unions’ tax exempt status, regulatory relief, and increasing the member business lending cap.
-During the 2013 session of the Indiana General Assembly, staff reviewed more than 1,200 bills, identified more than 75 bills that could have impacted credit unions, and actively lobbied many of these bills, including legislation that lowered Indiana’s Financial Institution Tax and legislation impacting tax sales and foreclosures, public funds, and other financial services related issues.
+- One of the League’s top priorities is to work continuously with Indiana’s Congressional Delegation and state legislators to promote and protect credit union interests in Washington and at the Statehouse.
+Issues emphasized in Congress include increasing retail merchant responsibility for data breaches, protecting credit unions’ tax exempt status, regulatory relief, and increasing the member business lending cap.
+During the 2014 session of the Indiana General Assembly, staff reviewed nearly 900 bills, identified more than 80 bills that could have impacted credit unions, and actively lobbied many of these bills, including legislation that allows credit unions to offer prize-linked savings accounts; lowered the financial institution tax; and impacted tax sales and foreclosures, the use of credit scores, and lien-related issues.

 - The League has organized very successful Hike the Hill trips to Washington, D.C. for credit union leaders.
-Trips have featured personal visits with members of Indiana’s Congressional delegation.
-In addition to visits to Washington, the League also arranged several meetings for credit unions with their U.S. Representatives back home in their districts.
+Trips have featured personal visits with members of Indiana’s Congressional Delegation.
+In addition to visits to Washington, the League also arranges several meetings for credit unions with their U.S. Representatives back home in their districts.

 - The League continues to encourage political involvement among credit union leaders and to successfully develop a strong, organized and well-informed grassroots network through political programs like voterVOICE, Project Zip Code, and Capitol Club.